JesperHonders/ultimateFrisbee/jesper.md

 ### Real Time Web

 * The app is made in Meteor
-* All the scores are real time
+* All the scores are real time (As far as real time is possible -"Harm")
 * To fasten the app we used our own server to request all the changes from the api. so we don't have to deal with the slow server from leaguevine
 * Did research on iron:Router Routing, made changes that will improve the app on UX.
 * Smart usage of mongoDB
+* Use of pubsub

 ### Performance Matters

 * Uses a second server to function like a hatch that will give all the scores, so we don't have to use the API everytime we request the scores.
 This will increase the speed of the load time.
+* Drasticly improved server communication between our own and the API.

 ## Workflow